-The Company had net income of \$105,520 and incurred a net loss of \$,2,066,680 for the three months ended December 31, 2020 and 2019, respectively.
-The decrease in the net loss is primarily related to the increase in gross profit from higher revenue.
+The Company had net income of \$70,364 and a net loss of \$2,066,680 compared with the same period last year.
+The decrease in the net loss is primarily related to the increase in gross profit.

 Segment Information